-This section does not apply to banks, industrial banks, trust companies, savings and loan associations, cooperative credit unions, the business of negotiating loans on real estate as described in G.S.
-105-41, or insurance premium finance companies licensed under Article 35 of Chapter 58 of the General Statutes.
+G.S.
+105-88(a) does not apply to banks, industrial banks, trust companies, savings and loan associations, cooperative credit unions, in the business of negotiating loans on real estate as described in G.S.
+105-41(10), or insurance premium finance companies licensed under Article 35 of Chapter 58 of the General Statutes.
 (G.S.
 105-88(b))